webiny/docs.webiny.com/docs/app-development/app-bundling.md

 These scripts are pretty straightforward: in each one of them, we load `.env.json` file, and load the appropriate ENV variables.
 Then we run `webiny run <command>`.

 > We use [env-cmd](https://www.npmjs.com/package/env-cmd) to load environment variables before bundling your app.
 This tool fits perfectly into the multi-environment setup of Webiny, and it allows us to load different variable presets depending on which environment we're bundling.
-This is also not a requirement - if you want, you an use any other tool to load ENV variables.
+This is also not a requirement - if you want, you can use any other tool to load ENV variables.

 The `webiny run` command is provided by the `@webiny/cli` package.
 It looks for a `webiny.config.js` file and tries to run the specified command.
 Learn more about `webiny.config.js` [in this article](/docs/get-started/configuration#webinyconfigjs).